 Respect and comply with the terms of the sites you visit

 Consequences of failure to observe these guidelines

-Failure to follow these guidelines, particularly if your actions could expose the company to liability, will be subject to the appropriate disciplinary procedures, in extremely serious cases could result in termination of your employment at the company.
+Failure to follow these guidelines, particularly if your actions could expose the company to liability, will be subject to the appropriate disciplinary procedures.
+In extremely serious cases, this could result in the termination of your employment at the company.

 Please speak to the Director for clarification if you are unsure as to whether or not your planned actions may be in breach of any of these guidelines.